 Savvy investors know – and statistics support – the straightest path to protecting and growing wealth is through steadier returns.

 Our investment approach was built to deliver the returns you expect with lower risk and volatility.
-This has been our track record and a significant contributor to our growth as one of Canada’s largest independent wealth management firms for high-net-worth individuals.
+This has been our track record and a significant contributor to our growth as one of Canada’s leading private wealth management firms for high-net-worth individuals.

 We set Newport up as a home for the investment of our own capital, inviting like-minded families to invest alongside us.